 Family sifting pass (up to five participants) – 80 NIS

 Note: to participate in the archeological experience, you will need to book slots in advance.
 And I tried to book tickets at least four times till I succeeded.
-Thus, I would suggest booking at least two weeks in advance (especially if you are looking for Friday or holidays).
+Thus, I suggest booking at least two weeks in advance (especially if you are looking for Fridays or holidays).

 Opening Hours

-As I mentioned above, if you want to join the sifting activity, you have to book a tour at the official site.
+As I mentioned above, if you want to join the sifting activity, you must book a tour at the official site.
 During the booking, you will select the date and the time.
 And here are the current opening hours:

 Saturday – closed.